 How to Cure Salmon in One Savory Recipe

 Cured salmon is a staple in many Northern-leaning cuisines around the sector.
-Whether it’s far brined, which includes with lox, or cured with salt and spices because the Scottish and others do, one thing can be agreed upon – it’s far scrumptious.
+Whether it’s far brined, which includes lox, or cured with salt and spices because the Scottish and others do, one thing can be agreed upon – it’s far scrumptious.

 How to Cure Salmon